prsgaming/prs-game-design/conquest/README.md

 # Power Resource & Sovereignty: Conquest

-Conquest is a game that should be accessible to play by primary school aged children and challenging for experienced strategists and tacticians alike.
+Conquest is a game that is throught provoking and challenging for newcomers and experienced strategists and tacticians.
 The spirit of the game is based on the amorality of geopolitical contests and the conflicts that arise in the pursuit of party interests even when those interests are dissimilar.

 Get started at learning the game with these guides: